-The 'Battle of Kałuszyn' was fought by German and Polish forces within the context of 'Wess' (i) around the town of Kałuszyn near Mińsk Mazowiecki in Poland (11/12 September 1939).
+The 'Battle of Kałuszyn' was fought between small German and Polish forces in the area of the town of Kałuszyn near Mińsk Mazowiecki as part of the German 'Weiss' (i) invasion of Poland (11/12 September 1939).

-The Polish aim was now to retake the town and break through the German encirclement before this latter could be reinforced by armoured forces and its resistance thereby stiffened.
-After a short artillery preparation, the battle began during the night with a Polish assault on the villages surrounding the town.
-The Polish forces managed to break through the positions of Oberst Friedrich-Georg Eberhard’s 44th Infanterieregiment, which was disorganized and had underestimated the Polish forces still present in the area.
+The Polish aim was now to retake the town and break through the German encirclement before Panzer reinforcements arrived and the German capability became stronger.
+After a short preparation, the battle began overnight with a Polish assault on the villages surrounding the town.
+The Polish forces managed to break through the positions of the 44th Infanterieregiment, which was disorganised after its rapid advance and had underestimated the strength of the Polish forces still in the area.

-At one point a Polish commander ordered the 4th Squadron of the 11th Uhlan Regiment to advance towards the town itself.
-The order was mistakenly understood as an order for a cavalry charge and the 85-man squadron charged the German positions with drawn sabres, breaking through to the town despite suffering the loss of 33 of its men killed.
-The Polish infantry followed into the breach in the German defences and by the early morning the town had been liberated and the German division forced to retreat.
+At one point a Polish commander ordered the 4th Squadron of the 11th Uhlans Regiment to advance towards the town itself.
+The order was mistakenly understood as an order for a cavalry charge and the squadron, numbering 85 men and commanded by Porucznik Andrzej Żyliński, charged toward the German positions with drawn sabres, breaking through to the town despite suffering the loss of 33 men killed.
+The Polish infantry followed into the breach in the German defences and by the early morning the town had been retaken and the German division forced into a retreat.

-The losses were significant on each side.
-The commanding officer of 44th Regiment, Major Krawutschke, committed suicide.
-In the course of the heavy fighting, the town was almost completely destroyed, and most of the town’s substantial Jewish population was later deported by the Germans to the Warsaw ghetto or Treblinka extermination camp.
+The losses on each side had been significant.
+The commanding officer of 44th Infanterieregiment, Major Krawutschke, committed suicide.
+In the course of the heavy fighting, the town was almost completely destroyed.
+Most of the substantial Jewish population of the town was later deported by Germans to the Warsaw ghetto or Treblinka extermination camp.